enilsson18/IncompressibleFluidSimulation/README.md

 * "get visc" - Outputs the viscosity of the fluid.
 * "get diff" - Outputs the diffusion of the fluid.
 * "get iter" - Outputs the number of times a pressure gradient is normalized.
+* "get blur" - Outputs the number of times the display is blurred to smooth the fluid.
 * "set tracers enabled" - Enables the addition of tracers to the sim.
 * "set tracers disabled" - Disables the addition of tracers to the sim and removes all existing tracers.
 * "set colors enabled" - Enables traditional RGB channels in the fluid sim.